【Actual Survey 2025】60% of People Living in Shonan Answer "I Love Winter Too." How to Enjoy Shonan in Winter, Where Tranquility and Scenery Are Appreciated!

 Seaside walks (23.4%)

-While some people avoid the cold and spend time primarily indoors, many others choose to walk along the seaside even in winter, regardless of the season, to enjoy the scenery.
-This shows that winter activities in Shonan are becoming polarized.
-Notably, both groups are choosing "effortless lifestyles" that take advantage of Shonan's environment.
+While a certain number of people avoid the cold and spend their time indoors, many others embrace winter and enjoy seaside walks and scenery regardless of the season.
+This shows that winter Shonan lifestyles are polarized.
+What's characteristic is that both approaches represent "effortless living" based on Shonan's environment.

 Laundry doesn't dry (20.0%)

-Many concerns are directly connected to daily life.
+These are challenges directly tied to daily life.

-This reflects how the climate characteristics unique to the Shonan area—near the sea with strong winds—impact everyday life.
-However, 23.4% answered "nothing in particular," showing that there is a segment of the population that understands and accepts the winter environment.
+This reflects how the climate characteristics unique to the Shonan area—being close to the ocean with strong winds—affect everyday living.
+However, 23.4% of respondents answered "nothing in particular," showing that a certain segment of the population understands and accepts the winter environment.

-New Year's Shrine Visits Show a "Distributed" Pattern, Favoring Nearby Locations Over Large Temples
+New Year Shrine Visits Show a "Dispersed" Pattern, Favoring Local Locations Over Large Shrines

-Regarding New Year's shrine visits, the top responses were:
+Regarding New Year shrine visits, the top responses were:

 Don't go every year (29.7%)

-This result reflects a distinctly Shonan lifestyle philosophy—avoiding crowds and enjoying seasonal traditions as an extension of daily life.
+This result reflects a lifestyle orientation characteristic of Shonan—avoiding crowds and enjoying seasonal traditions as a natural extension of daily life.

-While lacking in flashiness, the subtle sense of comfort felt in daily life supports the high evaluation of winter Shonan.
+While lacking flashiness, it's the subtle contentment felt in everyday moments that supports the positive evaluation of winter Shonan.

-Summary: "Winter Shonan is a Season When 'Quality of Life' Stands Out"
+Conclusion: "Winter Shonan is a Season Where 'Quality of Life' Stands Out"

-This survey reveals that while the Shonan and Kamakura area sees fewer tourists in winter, residents highly value "quietness," "beautiful scenery," and "space in daily living."
+This survey reveals that while the Shonan and Kamakura area experiences fewer tourists in winter, residents highly value aspects such as "tranquility," "scenic beauty," and "living with space and breathing room."

-While there are challenges like cold weather and condensation, the pleasant comfort brought by clear air and proximity to nature support winter Shonan's value even more.
+Although cold weather and condensation present challenges, the comfort brought by clear air and closeness to nature more than compensates, supporting winter Shonan's value.

 Winter Shonan is not a place seeking special events, but rather a season that quietly enhances the quality of daily life.
-From a living perspective, it's a time when one can truly feel what Shonan is really about.
+From a lifestyle perspective, the results suggest it's actually the time when residents most strongly feel the essence of Shonan.